adamringhede/WebMF/README.md

 		- Choose to use a persistant matchstate that will be retained, so that you can continue playing from where you left of.
 	– Choose a host for client-server architectures on top of the platform.
-		- Send data to the host
+		- Send data to the host dynamically
 	– Send faster but unreliable messages
 	– Kick a player from the match.
 	– Host several multiplayer games on the same node service.
-	– (Unstable) Monitor the activity of the server and all running games with a GUI.
-	– Invite other players to a match
-		– Players who recieve an invitation has to option to accept or decling – When accepting an invitation, the player will automatically leave the current match – Join a specified ongoing open match without the use of matchmaking
+	– Join a specified ongoing open match without the use of matchmaking
-		- (Planned #1) If the match the match is full, be put in a queue.
+		- (Planned) If the match the match is full, be put in a queue.
 			- The player can be notified when its position in the queue changes.
-	– (Planned #2) Massive Multiplayer matches for huge games with different needs.
-		- Save state to permanent storage
-	– (Planned #2) Use plugins on top of the platform.

-### Plugins
-	– (Planned) Graphical UI for matchmaking
-	– (Planned) Chat with UI
-	– (Planned) Vote-kick

 ### Q&A

 #### Q: I'm new to web development, will I be able to use this?